eeberhard/aica-api/README.md

 # AICA API Resources

-This repository contains tools and resources for interacting with the AICA API.
+This repository contains tools and resources for interacting with the AICA API, applications and components.

 ## Python client